-Notwithstanding the size and thickness of the Xanthelasmas, one treatment will be enough to get rid of these unwanted lesions.
+Any Size and thickness of Xanthelasma, one treatment will be enough to get rid of these unwanted lesions.
 If the Xanthelasmas return at a later stage further treatment will be required for removal.

 If I decide to use a peel to have my Xanthelasmas removed how many treatments do I need?

-This is very much dependent on the type of peel used, size and especially thickness of the Xanthelasmas.
+This is very much dependent on the type of peel you used, Moreover, size and especially the thickness of the Xanthelasmas.
 For very thick Xanthelasmas you may require up to five treatments using potent peels.
 If you are using the XanthRemover one kit will be enough to treat 10 people.
-In very mild cases of Xanthelasma only one treatment can solve the problem.
+In very mild cases of Xanthelasma, only one treatment can solve the problem.